Academic Standing/Satisfactory Academic Progress

 Satisfactory Academic Progress Standards for Title IV Financial Aid

-Federal regulations require that, in order to be eligible for assistance from any Federal Title IV student aid program, including but not limited to the Stafford Unsubsidized Loan and the GradPLUS loan, a student must be making satisfactory academic progress.
+Federal regulations require that, in order to be eligible for assistance from any Federal Title IV student aid program, including but not limited to the Federal Direct Unsubsidized Loan and the GradPLUS loan, a student must be making satisfactory academic progress.

 For the purpose of Title IV financial aid eligibility only, a student enrolled in the Master of Environmental Management and/or Master of Forestry degree in the Nicholas School of the Environment as a full-time degree-seeking student must meet the following standards of satisfactory academic progress: